Use of Satellites in Wireless Communication

 Now let’s look at how wireless communication works with satellites.
 Along with TV and radio signals, communication satellites are also great for mobile and wireless communication.
 Today’s devices use C-band, Ka-band, and Ku-band.

 Ground stations on Earth send a frequency to the orbiting satellites.
-This is called an Uplink frequency.
-The satellite then transforms this frequency into another signal Downlink Frequency, and relays it to the second ground station.
+This is called an uplink.
+The satellite then transforms this frequency into another signal called a downlink, and relays it to the second ground station.

 Different Types of Satellites Used in Communication

 There are different kinds of satellites for wireless communication.
 Their name depends on their orbit.
-There are four popular Earth Orbit – Geo-synchronous Earth Orbit, Geo-stationary Earth Orbit, Medium Earth Orbit, and Low Earth Orbit.
+There are four popular Earth orbits—geosynchronous Earth orbit, geostationary Earth orbit, medium Earth orbit, and low Earth orbit.

-Satellites that follow Geosynchronous orbit circle the Earth from 22,300 miles above its surface.
-Despite having a circular orbit, they can be slightly tiled on the poles.
+Satellites that follow geosynchronous orbit circle the Earth from 35,786 km above its surface.
+Despite having a circular orbit, they can be slightly tilted on the poles.
 But if anyone took a telescope and observed these devices’ behavior, they will see them at a stationary position.

-Satellites that follow Medium Earth Orbit, orbit the Earth from a much closer location.
-They usually maintain an 8,000-mile distance from the Earth’s surface at all times.
+Satellites that follow medium Earth orbit (MEO), orbit the Earth from a much closer location.
+These satellites typically operate at altitudes between about 2,000 km and 35,786 km above the Earth’s surface.
 These devices are used to transmit signals at a shorter distance.
-When compared to a GEO satellite, MEO satellites only require 0.1 seconds to complete a round-trip.
+When compared to a GEO satellite, signals from MEO satellites usually take roughly 120–150 milliseconds to complete a round trip.

 And lastly, we have satellites that orbit the Earth at the lowest orbit.
-They can be anywhere between 500-1,000 miles above the Earth’s surface.
+These low Earth orbit (LEO) satellites typically orbit between about 160 km and 2,000 km above the Earth’s surface.
 Next question — is there a time delay latency between transatlantic communication using wireless or satellites?
-Thanks to their short distance from Earth, they have a transmission delay of only 0.05 seconds.
+Thanks to their short distance from Earth, many modern LEO satellites can achieve transmission delays as low as 20–40 milliseconds.

 Disadvantages of Wireless Satellites

-The biggest drawback of excessive satellite use for communication purposes is, they are not repairable.
+The biggest drawback of excessive satellite use for communication purposes is, that repairing them can be extremely difficult and expensive.
 Also, it is very hard for people to bring them back safely to Earth.
 Sometimes the cost of bringing them back is higher than just abandoning them completely, and this is the most popular method.

-Since companies fail to figure out a way to repurpose old satellites, they just leave it there.
+Some older satellites were simply abandoned in orbit once their missions ended.
+However, modern satellites are often designed to either deorbit safely and burn up in the atmosphere or move to a so-called “graveyard orbit.”
 This has resulted in high amounts of manmade space junk.
 These abandoned devices are just drifting in free space.
 They can crash into nearby spacecraft or even on Earth.

 Over the years, many treaties have been signed to tackle this space junk problem.
-Currently, 20,000 artificial objects are orbiting around the Earth.
+Currently, space agencies track more than 36,000 pieces of orbital debris larger than 10 centimeters, along with millions of smaller fragments.
 Moreover, according to a report published back in 2019, there are currently over 128 million debris (smaller than 1 cm) drifting in space.
 This free-floating debris has collided with many operational devices, thus causing serious damage to the wireless network.

 Moreover, there is a common problem that arises when every nation is trying to send its satellite into the Earth’s orbit.
 There are a limited number of slots for communication devices.
 So, who decides who gets which position?
 These decisions are taken by the International Telecommunications Union (ITU) and the Federal Communications Commission (FCC) to avoid any disputes.